Incentive Compensation Design in Retail

 And speaking of flexibility to rapidly react and adapt, retailers should consider how they calculate their incentives.

-Are the plans administered in Excel or do you have an Incentive Compensation platform to calculate and report payments, and automate sales compensation management?
+Are the plans administered in Excel or do you have an Incentive Compensation Management platform to calculate and report payments, and automate sales compensation management?
 With increasing challenges in the sector, including demand volatility, labor management, and hiring demands, more and more retailers are investing in Incentive Compensation Management (ICM) or Sales Performance Management (SPM) platforms to provide rigorous planning to meet ever changing business needs—effectively enabling them to track store and employee performance across the organization, as well as calculate and administer incentive compensation payments.

 Promote incentives on an ongoing basis